-Horseshoe Hill: We made plenty of squawk over this CFS today on craveDFW for many reasons.
-The main reason is that Horseshoe offers many versions with interesting sides.
+Horseshoe Hill: We have made plenty of squawk over this CFS on craveDFW for many reasons.
+The main mai bit of love is that Horseshoe offers many versions with interesting sides.
 Bucket list this place in the famous Stockyards.

 Button’s: Also in Fort Worth you will find a mighty fine CFS, but here it is called soul food.
 Regardless of what it is called, order this.

 Reata: Possibly the priciest, but well worth it, the Reata offers a chicken fried steak that is pan fried (not found in too many restaurants these days) and has this delicious crispy beef flavor that you are looking for.